midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Number of lines

 Record the number of lines if the entire written area is present.
 Do not record for trimmed leaves or binding fragments, as the number of extant visible lines will be recorded under **Layout** instead.
-This property may be repreated for codicological units within a codex when these differ among parts of the manuscript.
+This property may be repeated for codicological units within a codex when these differ among parts of the manuscript.

 ### Colophon